Boosted B2C user trust and international conversion rates in India, Brazil and Mexico through better UX

 I identified country-specific, customer-focused optimizations for the Amazon marketplace, gathering detailed information about customers’ most important product purchasing concerns, then designed solutions that prioritized what mattered most for each regional customer experience, while also aligning with Amazon business owner objectives in each country.

-These personalized shopping experiences increased customer trust and led to significant improvements in international Amazon marketplace conversion rates.
+These personalized shopping experiences increased customer trust in each country, led to significant improvements in international Amazon marketplace conversion rates, and boosted Amazon’s international expansion success in Asia and Latin America.